OtherDevOpsGene/intro-to-terraform-and-ansible/demo-09/README.md

 [targets]
 10.8.0.10
 10.8.0.41
-10.8.0.206
+10.8.0.178

 [all:children]
 workstation
 targets

-[webservers]
+[webserver]
 10.8.0.41
-10.8.0.206
+10.8.0.178

 [database]
 10.8.0.10
 ```

-Particularly important to Ansible were the `webservers` and `database` groups.
+Particularly important to Ansible were the `webserver` and `database` groups.
 For each of the playbooks we used, `nginx-playbook.yml` and `mongodb-playbook.yml`,
 we ran them against our entire system and let the playbook pattern (i.e., the `hosts`
 line) determine what systems to target.